 Foods to reach for: Walnuts, hemp hearts, chia seeds, cayenne, and ginger (to boost circulation).

 Exercise is a form of complementary stress.
 It acutely elevates stress hormones, especially cortisol.
 "If the stress is managed (through a well-balanced lifestyle and nutrient-rich diet), it can be complementary and have long-term positive effects," explains Andrews.
-"Stress from uncomplementary sources (such as overtraining, work, family, relationships, etc.) can lead to chronically elevated cortisol levels that have been linked to various health and performance issues.
+"Stress from complementary sources (such as overtraining, work, family, relationships, etc.) can lead to chronically elevated cortisol levels that have been linked to various health and performance issues.
 There is emerging evidence that the amino acid L-arginine can help to reduce cortisol levels while supporting healthy hormone levels," she says.
 "Additionally, maca root, traditionally grown in the Andean highlands, is a rich source of amino acids, phytonutrients, and important vitamins and minerals.
 Ancient, native Peruvians used maca for thousands of years as both a food and a tonic.
 They believed maca increased energy and stamina, promoted vitality and contributed to a feeling of overall well-being."

-Foods to reach for: Maca root a superfood native to Peru.
+Foods to reach for: Maca root, a superfood native to Peru.
 Add to your recovery smoothie and use in baking.

 Replenishing the electrolytes and fluids eliminated during exercise by rehydrating is a crucial step in recovery.
 Calcium, chloride, magnesium, potassium, and sodium are key electrolytes, which regulate the flow of nutrients and waste in and out of cells, making them essential for muscle contractions and general nerve function, explains Andrews.